Visual Studio Code Tunnel¶

 If this is your first time using this app, if it's been more than 24 hours since your last use of this app, or if you checked the box in the Open OnDemand form to "Cleanup previous VS Code Tunnel login data," follow these instructions next:

-terminal that opens, you will be presented with the
+In the tmux terminal that opens, you will be presented with the

 question regarding how you would like to log in to Visual Studio Code.

-the terminal to accept Microsoft Account as your log in method.
-A new
+the terminal to accept Microsoft

-line will print into the tmux
+Account as your log in method.
+A new line will print into the

-is provided and then click the URL for device login.
-In the new tab
+Copy the device code that is provided and then click the URL for device login.

-the option to select your Microsoft UVM account, then click the
+blue "Next" button.
+Click the option to select your Microsoft UVM

-"Continue" button when asked if you're trying to sign into VS Code
+account, then click the "Continue" button when asked if you're trying

-You may close the Microsoft login tab when prompted.
+to sign into VS Code.
+You may close the Microsoft login tab when

 Subsequent sessions¶